Random Exploration in Bayesian Optimization: Order-Optimal Regret and Computational Efficiency: Introduction

 \subsection{Related Work}

-For GP-based BO with noise-free feedback, a number of algorithms such as GP-EI~\citep{Mockus1975}, EGO~\citep{Jones1998EGO}, knowledge-gradient policy~\citep{Frazier2008knowledge}, and GP-PI~\citep{Kushner1964, Torn1989GPPI, Jones2001Taxonomy} have been proposed, which have since become classical.
+For GP-based BO with noise-free feedback, a number of algorithms such as GP-EI~\cite{Mockus1975}, EGO~\cite{Jones1998EGO}, knowledge-gradient policy~\cite{Frazier2008knowledge}, and GP-PI~\cite{Kushner1964, Torn1989GPPI, Jones2001Taxonomy} have been proposed, which have since become classical.
 We refer the reader to the excellent tutorial by~\citet{Brochu2010Tutorial} for a more detailed description of the classical approaches.
 Despite their good empirical performance and popularity, theoretical guarantee on the convergence of these algorithms has only been established relatively recently.~\citet{Vazquez2010Convergence} showed that EI converges almost surely for any function drawn from a GP prior of finite smoothness.~\citet{Grunewalder2010regret} established the convergence rate of a computationally infeasible version of EI.
-Later,~\citet{Bull2011GPEI} established convergence rates for the computationally feasible version, showing that GP-EI achieves the optimal \emph{simple} regret for Mat\'ern kernels with smoothness $\nu < 1$.
-Note that optimal simple regret does not translate to optimal cumulative regret performance.
+Later,~\citet{Bull2011GPEI} established convergence rates for the computationally feasible version, showing that GP-EI achieves the optimal \emph{simple} regret for Mat\'ern kernels with smoothness $\nu < 1$, which does not translate to optimal cumulative regret performance.
 More recently,~\citet{DeFreitas2012ExponentialRegret} proposed the Branch and Bound algorithm that achieves a constant cumulative regret in Bayesian setting under additional assumptions on the differentiability of the kernel and the behaviour around the unique global maximum, which in practice are difficult to verify.
-In contrast, REDS requires no such additional assumptions and is analyzed in the frequentist setting, which is more challenging than the Bayesian setup.~\citet{Lyu2020efficient} showed that for kernels with a polynomial eigendecay with parameter $\beta$ (See Definition~\ref{definition:polynomial_eigendecay}), the GP-UCB algorithm achieves a regret of $\cO(T^{\frac{1 + \beta}{2\beta}})$, which is sub-optimal, as shown in~\citet{Vakili2022Open}. \\
+In contrast, REDS requires no such additional assumptions and is analyzed in the frequentist setting.~\citet{Lyu2020efficient} showed that for kernels with a polynomial eigendecay with parameter $\beta$ (See Definition~\ref{definition:polynomial_eigendecay}), the GP-UCB algorithm achieves a regret of $\cO(T^{\frac{1 + \beta}{2\beta}})$, which is sub-optimal, as shown in~\citet{Vakili2022Open}. \\